 • And...obviously, Wonder Woman

-Although I love to follow other people’s feeds, like The Trouble with Big Tech and Science Fiction, both for work and for fun, I actually prefer to keep my own research feeds private.
+Although I love to follow other people’s streams, like The Trouble with Big Tech and Science Fiction, both for work and for fun, I actually prefer to keep my own research streams private.
 I love the fact that this particular platform makes it so easy to do that, while also giving me the option to share them with individual people or with the public, should I so desire.

-My favorite feed, however, is just a pure testament to my own reportorial narcissism.
+My favorite stream, however, is just a pure testament to my own reportorial narcissism.
 It’s called Lightbulbs, and it is exactly what it sounds like.
 Whenever I come up with an idea for one piece while working on another, or while messaging with friends, or while watching Veep for the gazillionth time, I simply jot them down in my stream.
 I label those jottings as I go, and sometimes they even organize into something vaguely resembling a first draft.

 My job also involves tons of interview recordings and voice messages.
-The ability to upload those into my feeds and keep everything in one place is especially useful for me.
+The ability to upload those into my streams and keep everything in one place is especially useful for me.
 It gives me peace of mind, to know that I have the necessary documentation-- in case I am challenged by an irate source or subject.